Minimal instances with no weakly stable matching for three-sided problem with cyclic incomplete preferences: The examples of graphs of size with no stable matching

 For the first basic graph shown in Fig.~\ref{G''} (a cycle formed by 9 vertices), no such graph for problem 3SDMI with no stable matching was obtained.
 As is mentioned in the Introduction, we even did not expect to find such instances for $n=3$.
 To our surprise, the computer search has found such counterexamples for each of the rest basic graphs.
 One of them is shown in Fig.~\ref{example}.
 For convenience, we enumerate vertices of the graph by numbers~$v$, $v=0,1,\ldots,8$.
 The value $v\bmod 3$ defines the gender that corresponds to the vertex~$v$ .

-\begin{theorem} The graph shown in Fig.~\ref{example} has no stable matching. \end{theorem} \textbf{Proof:} Fig.~\ref{example} evidently demonstrates that each possible cycle of length 3 takes one of the following forms: $(0,1,5)$, $(0,7,8)$, $(1,2,3)$, $(1,5,3)$, $(2,3,4)$, $(3,4,5)$, and $(4,8,6)$.
+\begin{theorem} There is no stable matching in 3DSMI problem for the the graph on Fig.~\ref{example}. \end{theorem} \textbf{Proof:} Fig.~\ref{example} evidently demonstrates that each possible cycle of length 3 takes one of the following forms: $(0,1,5)$, $(0,7,8)$, $(1,2,3)$, $(1,5,3)$, $(2,3,4)$, $(3,4,5)$, and $(4,8,6)$.
 These cycles form families, while collections of disjoint families form matchings~$\M$ in the problem.

 Evidently, if one can add a cycle $(v,v',v'')$ to a matching $\M$ (vertices $v,v',v''$ do not enter in $\M$), then $\M$ is unstable, i.e., the triple $(v,v',v'')$ is blocking for~$\M$.
 Therefore, candidates for stable matchings should be supplemented with possible cycles.
 We call such matchings \textit{uncompletable} and consider only such ones.